fivemoreminix/qedit/README.md

 As for types of contributions: I am currently seeking bug fixes, and resolving all of my `TODO` comments in the code.
 Or possibly removing them and turning them into issues.
-Possibly the best contribution I could receive is someone using my editor as a daily- driver (bless them for their troubles) and reporting issues or improvements.
+Possibly the best contribution I could receive is someone using my editor as a daily-driver (bless them for their troubles) and reporting issues or improvements.

 If you would like to communicate, you can message me on Matrix: `@fivemoreminix:matrix.org`, or Discord: `fivemoreminix#7637`, or even email: thelukaswils ATT (the google one)